Change Point Detection on A Separable Model for Dynamic Networks: Simulated and Real Data Experiments

-The two shaded areas in Figure \ref{MIT_CP} correspond to the winter and spring vacations, and our method can punctually detect the pattern change in the contact behaviors.
-Both gSeg and kerSeg can also detect the beginning of the winter vacation, but their results on the spring vacation are slightly deviated.
+The two shaded areas in Figure \ref{MIT_CP} correspond to the winter and spring vacations in the MIT 2004-2005 academic calendar, and our method can punctually detect the pattern change in the contact behaviors.
+The competitor methods can also detect the beginning of the winter vacation, but their results on the spring vacation are deviated.
+Visually, the substantial reduction of interactions in Region I and the subtle shifts in Region II of Figure \ref{fig:MIT_raster} support the change points detected by the proposed method, aligning with the largest spike for the winter vacation (2004-12-17) and the smaller spike for the spring vacation (2005-03-24) in Figure \ref{MIT_CP}.
 Furthermore, we detect a few spikes in the middle of October 2004, which correspond to the annual sponsor meeting that happened on 2004-10-21.
 About two-thirds of the participants have prepared and attended the annual sponsor meeting, and the majority of their time has contributed to achieve project goals throughout the week \citep{eagle2006reality}.
+The drastic shifts in Region III of Figure \ref{fig:MIT_raster} also reveal the frequent changes in the network patterns during the sponsor meeting week.